antgel/antgel.org/_pages/kin.md

 This is the story of my experiences adding to the rich fabric of rock history.

-*   Antony Gelberg - guitar *   David Okuniew - guitar and backing
+* Antony Gelberg: guitar
+* David Okuniew: guitar and backing vocals
-vocals *   Paul Richman - bass guitar *   Daniel Spencer - lead vocals *
+* Paul Richman: bass guitar
+* Daniel Spencer: lead vocals
-Hezi Yechiel - drumset, cymbals and percussion
+* Hezi Yechiel: drumset, cymbals and percussion

 Here is the story of my experiences adding to rock history.
 I also have sound clips for your enjoyment.